Alleged Terrorism Financing: Bauchi Finance Commissioner Gets N100m Bail

 The judge, on January 5, declined to grant their bail application on the grounds that the offences with which they were charged with, threatens national security and public safety.

-Justice Nwite, who ordered that the defendants be remanded in Kuje Correctional Centre until the determination of the case, fixed January 13 for commencement of trial.
+Justice Nwite, who ordered that the defendants be remanded in Kuje Correctional Center until the determination of the case, fixed January 13 for commencement of trial.

 However, on January 13, Justice Nwite returned the case file back to the Chief Judge (CJ) for reassignment after the vacation had ended.